-If the label includes language such as "Distributed by" or "Packed For," the plant must provide IPP access to the PY-221 Label Notice and proof for verification prior to producing the product.
+If the label includes language such as "Distributed by" or "Packed For," the plant must provide FSIS Form 7234-1 and proof for verification prior to producing the product.

 If a label is disapproved, it will be sent directly to the submitting firm only.